Interviewing

 Show and tell

 If possible, take candidates on a virtual or physical tour of your workspace.
-Sharing office space virtually can be just as effective as an in-person tour.
-Talking about office dogs is one thing, but giving candidates a chance to virtually meet and interact with little Stanley as he chases his tail is a unique opportunity to let them step into the inner circle of your organization.
+Talking about office dogs is one thing, but giving candidates a chance to meet and interact with little Stanley as he chases his tail is a unique opportunity to let them step into the inner circle of your organization.
 These personal touches help candidates connect with your workplace culture on a deeper level, fostering a stronger bond and potentially influencing their decision to join your team.